 3. Begin looking for houses

-It is important to begin the process of looking for houses before the grant money becomes available so you are aware of the market and your wants and needs when it’s time to put an offer in.
+It is important to be aware of the market and your wants and needs so you are prepared when it’s time to put an offer in.

 4. Make an offer on a house

 Once an offer is accepted and you have an attorney approved purchase contact, provide the contract to Reliant.

 5. Provide documents to Reliant

 Provide all of the above documentation, as well as 30 days’ worth of recent paystubs and all W2s from 2021, and any additional required documents to Reliant.